ahrm/sioyek-documentation/docs/source/usage.rst

 - Press :code:`<Ctrl Shift o>` to open an embedded file system browser rooted in the current document folder. (:code:`open_document_embedded_from_current_path` command)
 - You can also drag files into sioyek window to open them.
 - You can presss :code:`delete` in the list of recently opened files to remove a file from the list (doesn't remove the file on the filesystem).
+- If you want to open a file in a new sioyek window, you can pass the :code:`--new-window` command line option.
+Or you could open a new window from within sioyek by pressing :code:`<Ctrl t>`.
+- You can switch between opened sioyek windows using :code:`goto_window` command.

 Basic Movement
 ^^^^^^^^^^^^^^